UniBuc-DITC/osTicket/README.md

 This starts a container with an Apache web server and a container with a MySQL database.
 You can access the local instance at `http://localhost:8080`.

+When creating the admin account, it's recommended to use some easy-to-remember credentials such as:

+- Email: `admin@example.com`
+- Username: `administrator` (osTicket forbids the `admin` username)
+- Password: `Test1234`

 Make sure you specify the following database settings: